techhat/core/doc/deployment-guide/README.md

 It is acceptable to configure nodes (the next steps) even before the discovery is complete.
 Crowbar will figure out the correct order of operations and perform actions in sequence.

+## Ready State Wizard

+The Ready State Wizard performs multiple steps for provisioning discovered nodes from a single screen.
+This convenience eliminates several steps that are commonly performed together.

+From the Ready State Wizard Screen,
+  1. name the deployment (network will be named the same as the deployment)
+  1. describe the network settings (you can change this later from the Networks page)
+  1. check the nodes that you want to provision
+  1. select the o/s that you want to be installed
+  1. accept the changes (this takes you to the deployment page)
+  1. commit the deployment to begin.

+## Step by Step Instructions

 ### Create a Deployment

+> These steps duplicate the Ready State wizard operations as individual steps

 To do additional operations on a node, it must be part of a deployment.